 Most people don’t want to deal with replacing a power steering pump, but this part can fail too.
 If your diagnostic evaluation leads you to the pump, you will need to put a new one on.

 Read through the service manual to figure out the steps for your vehicle.
 Otherwise, take it to a local auto repair shop for additional assistance.

 Cost to Fix a Power Steering Assist Fault

 The repair cost to fix your power steering assist fault could be anywhere from $5 to $550 or more, depending on what the diagnosis shows.
 If you simply need to put a little fluid in the system or you must replace a fuse, your repair cost will be minimal.

 Repairing leaks, electrical problems or major components can cause the bill to go up much higher.
-Additionally, luxury cars are usually always more expensive to fix, not only because of the pricey parts but also because you need a special mechanic to work on the system.
+Additionally, luxury cars are almost always more expensive to fix, not only because of the pricey parts, but also because you need a special mechanic to work on the system.

 How much does it cost to fix the power steering assist fault?

 You can expect to pay between $0 and $1000 to fix the power steering assist fault, but there is no fixed cost.
-If you’re lucky, you can fix it by replacing a fuse or adding power steering fluid which can cost you under $10.
-If you’re unlucky, it’s caused by a bad power steering pump that could cost you $1000 or more.
+If you’re lucky, you can fix it by replacing a fuse or adding power steering fluid, which can cost you under $10.
+If you’re unlucky, it might be caused by a bad power steering pump that could easily cost you $1000 or more.

 Can you drive with a power steering fault?